Back to blog

 1. Estoppel Letter (or Status Letter / Demand Statement)

-What it is: A legally binding statement from the HOA confirming the seller's account balance — assessments owed, fines, special assessments, and transfer fees.
+A legally binding statement from the HOA confirming the seller's account balance, including assessments owed, fines, special assessments, and transfer fees.

-Why it matters: Without this, you don't know what the seller owes.
+Without this, you don't know what the seller owes.
 In most states, unpaid HOA assessments are a lien against the property.
-The buyer could inherit debt they didn't know about.
+The buyer could inherit debt they had no idea existed.

-Who provides it: The HOA's management company, or the HOA board directly for self-managed associations.
+The HOA's management company provides it, or the board directly for self-managed associations.

 Typical cost: $150-$350 depending on state and management company.
 Florida caps it at $250 for standard delivery.